 Where are you looking?

 Suppliers specialize in different fabrics and materials.
-If you’re looking for cotton, it’s common knowledge that Egypt’s suppliers are some of the best, whereas New Zealand is home to some of the best merino wool in the world.
+If you’re looking for cotton, it’s common knowledge that Egypt and Peruvian suppliers are some of the best due to their long staple cotton, whereas New Zealand is home to some of the best merino wool in the world.
 It’s important to choose a supplier that stocks the materials you need and is able to deliver when it comes time to produce your line.
 You don’t want to order fabric for your samples only to be told that the supplier doesn’t have any more for production after you’ve already taken orders.
-The closer you get to the source, the more affordable your materials will be, so you should try to work your way up the supply chain if possible.
-Here are a few possible suppliers you may want to consider:
+The closer you get to the source, the more affordable your materials will be, But the higher your order quantity will have to be.
+If you’re just getting started Here are a few possible suppliers you may want to consider:

 - Agents/sales reps: Agents have access to networks of suppliers, and can help you source materials and producers for a fee.
 This is usually the most expensive option, and you may be required to place a large order.